'Ring of fire' eclipse enthrals skywatchers in Middle East, Asia

 SINGAPORE (Reuters) - Thousands of skywatchers gathered across parts of the Middle East and Asia on Thursday to glimpse the sun forming a ring of fire around the moon in a rare annular solar eclipse.

-An annular eclipse occurs when the moon covers the sun’s centre but leaves its outer edges visible to form a ring.
+An annular eclipse occurs when the moon covers the sun’s center but leaves its outer edges visible to form a ring.

 Thursday’s was visible in Saudi Arabia as well as Singapore, India, Sri Lanka and Indonesia.